rizinorg/website/content/install.md

 # Install Rizin plugins

-To install Rizin plugins you can use our package manager that will compile and install the package for you in the right locations.
+To install Rizin plugins you can use our package manager, [rz-pm](https://github.com/rizinorg/rz-pm), that will compile and install packages for you in the right locations.

 Get the latest version for your system [here](https://github.com/rizinorg/rz-pm/releases/latest), make the file